Safety precautions when working with chemicals

 - Read labels and the safety data sheet (SDS) to understand hazards and precautions before you start working.

 - Always wear the required personal protective equipment (PPE).
-As a rule of thumb, inspect PPE carefully before use and replace it if too worn or damaged.
+As a rule of thumb, inspect PPE carefully before use and replace it when it wears out.

-- Ensure all containers are labelled properly and appropriate for the material.
+- Ensure all containers have labels that match what’s in them.
 Immediately report any damaged containers or illegible labels to your supervisor.
 Do not use the material if not contained or labeled properly.

 - Do not use chemicals for anything other than their intended purpose.